Statement of Intent

 Cultural capital is important to us and ensures that pupils have the knowledge required to prepare them for future success.
 We therefore ensure that in each year group, pupils have the opportunity to explore texts based around a range of times, cultures, traditions and subject matter to provide opportunities for making connections.

 Pupils with SEND:

-We are an inclusive school, so when a class teacher or the SENCO identifies a child with SEND, the class teacher provides interventions that are additional to and different from those provided as part of the school’s usual differentiated curriculum offer and strategies.
-This may be through adult support, scaffolds or differentiated tasks.
+We are an inclusive school, so when a class teacher or the SENCO identifies a child with SEND, the class teacher provides interventions that are additional to and different from those provided as part of the school’s usual mastery curriculum offer and strategies.
+This is mainly through the teacher accurately identifying the pupil's barrier and then providing reasonable adaptations and adjustments to the curriculum; this may be done through use of scaffolds, additional support and adaptive teaching.
 Children with SEND may also receive targets which have been taken from their Writing Continuum, rather than the expectations from the National Curriculum for their age.
 This ensures that the learning is bespoke to their needs.

 Assessment of Writing:

-- Daily, through Wave 1 teaching (questioning, independent opportunities to practise skills, low stake testing etc).
+- Daily, through Wave 1 teaching (strategies may include questioning, independent opportunities to practise skills, low stake testing etc).